Coronavirus vaccine may exist in eye disease gene therapy

 How is this coronavirus vaccine different from the rest?

-None of the more than 120 other COVID-19 vaccines and treatments being developed around the world rely on AAV.
+None of the more than 200 COVID vaccines currently being developed (as of August 13, 2020) around the world rely on AAV.
 Experts predict a COVID-19 vaccine could be available to the public as early as 2021.

 “AAV is a superior technology for safe and efficient gene delivery, and the unique technologies we are applying in AAVCOVID support the potential for a potent immunity to be induced to [the novel coronavirus] from a single injection,” says Vandenberghe, a pioneer of viral gene transfer and therapeutic gene transfer procedures.